AherRahul/portfolio-v1/content/articles/frontend-system-design-1-4.md

 ![image.png](https://heyashu.in/images/blogs/g_5.jpg)

-If you inspect the network tab and click the play button to run a query, you'll see headers and payload, similar to REST APIs.
+If you inspect the network tab and click the play button to run a query, you'll see headers and payload, similar to REST API.

 ```jsx
 fetch("http://localhost:4000/", {